Towards Identifiability of Interventional Stochastic Differential Equations: Experiments

 To assess generalizability, we consider a loss function proposed by~\citet{lorch2024causal}: the kernel deviation from stationarity (KDS), or equivalently the kernelized Stein discrepancy of the stationary distribution~\citep{barp2019minimum}.
 When the parametric drift is defined as $v_\theta(x) = A\sigma(Bx) - Dx$ and the target stationary distribution is $\mu$, the KDS is,

 where $k$ is a given kernel and $\mathcal{A}_x$ is the SDE generator acting on the variable $x$ (for more details see~\citet{lorch2024causal}).
 We use samples from the true stationary distribution $\mu$ to approximate these expectations, further training details are given in the Appendix.
-This loss is nevertheless unstable when using noise small enough to reach the limit proven in Theorem~\ref{thm:nonlinear_upper}, and therefore we assess generalizability according to performance on unseen interventions.
+This loss is nevertheless unsuitable when using noise small enough to reach the limit proven in Theorem~\ref{thm:nonlinear_upper}, and therefore we assess generalizability according to performance on unseen interventions.

-We observed numerical instability in the Sinkhorn divergence without large entropic regularization~\citep{cuturi2013sinkhorn}.
-Therefore, we follow~\citet{zhang2023active,lorch2024causal} and evaluate with the mean squared error (MSE) between the true and predicted distribution.
+We follow~\citet{zhang2023active,lorch2024causal} and evaluate with the mean squared error (MSE) between the true and predicted distribution.
 Further details are given in Section~\ref{app:exp_det_nonlin}.
 The results are given in Table~\ref{tab:kds_results}.
-We observe a clear benefit for low noise SDEs, which gets smaller as the noise gets bigger and hence further away from our proven settings.
+We observe a clear benefit for low noise SDEs, which gets smaller as the noise gets bigger and further away from our proven settings.
 This is consistent with our theory, and also intuitive: as the noise gets larger, the stationary distribution gets smoother and has less dependence on the intervention vectors.
 Nevertheless, in the low noise regime we see that learnable activations improve prediction on test interventions without overfitting.